-Choosing accommodation on the Kei Islands depends a lot on your need to be connected to the rest of the world.
-In our opinion the two best accommodation options are Coaster Cottages on Pasir Panjang (possibly the most beautiful beach in the Kei Islands and in all of Indonesia) and Savanna Cottages on Ohoidertawun Beach.
+Choosing your Kei Islands accommodation depends a lot on your need to be connected to the rest of the world.
+In our opinion the two best Kei islands accommodation options are Coaster Cottages on Pasir Panjang (possibly the most beautiful beach in the Kei Islands and in all of Indonesia) and Savannah Cottages on Ohoidertawun Beach.

 The latter is not a fantastic beach if you want to swim, since it is prone to massive tidal changes and the white sand is often reduced to a fine grey mud.
 No one seems to be able to tell when the tide is coming in or going out since the tidal behaviour changes on a daily basis (we were told).

-Savanna is however, a great place to relax in and get in touch with the few, possibly like-minded visitors to the Kei Islands.
+Savannah Cottages is however, a great Kei islands accommodation option if you want to relax in and get in touch with the few, possibly like-minded visitors to the Kei Islands.
 The owner Gerson is not only quite an eccentric character, but can also help you with almost anything you need to know or organise around the islands.
 He also speaks good English which is very valuable if you don’t speak Indonesian!

 We therefore had no option but to stay in the charmless town of Langgur, much to our disappointment, where a 4G signal could indeed be received.
 Our choice of hotel was the slightly run-down Hotel Dragon which although seemingly a little unkept, was perfectly acceptable.
 The room with a private bathroom cost 300,000 IDR (about €18.50) per day and included breakfast.

-If Savanna is full, Gerson can most probably find you a cabin at his other guesthouse, Lucy’s Place which is a short 400m away from Savanna, but is in a far more secluded location.
+If Savannah Cottages is full, Gerson can most probably find you a cabin at his other guesthouse, Lucy’s Place which is a short 400m away from Savannah Cottages, but is in a far more secluded location.

-We heard from some visitors to the Kei Islands that Coaster Cottage on Pasir Panjang was also a great accommodation option.
-The beach there is certainly more beautiful than the beach at Savanna, and we would consider staying at Coaster Cottages next time we’re on the island.
+We heard from some visitors to the Kei Islands that Coaster Cottage on Pasir Panjang was also a great Kei islands accommodation option.
+The beach there is certainly more beautiful than the beach at Savannah Cottages, and we would consider staying at Coaster Cottages next time we’re on the island.

-As with Savanna, there is no phone signal at Coaster Cottages either, so staying here was not an option this time around.
+As with Savannah Cottages, there is no phone signal at Coaster Cottages either, so staying here was not an option this time around.

 There are several other accommodation options on Pantai Ngurbloat, a beach close to Pasir Panjang.

-How to get around on the Kei Islands
+How to get around on Kei Kecil and the Kei Islands